 And Italy must have design.

-Even if Ms. Antonelli challenged herself that notion in a 2009 talk (“Italian Design: does such a concept still exist”), the temptation of investing Paola with the unofficial role of ambassador of Italian design is strong.
+Even if Ms. Antonelli challenged that notion herself in a 2009 talk (“Italian Design: does such a concept still exist”), the temptation of investing Paola with the unofficial role of ambassador of Italian design is strong.
 After all she did write a spirited introduction to Giampiero Bosoni’s “Italian design” (by Museum of Modern Art (New York, N.Y.) titled “The Land of Design” in which she powerfully stated: “Different national design cultures have reached their zeniths at different times during the twentieth century, becoming temporary beacons for international design...
 Italy owns most of the 1960s and the early 1970s.”

 “During the 1950s in Italy, legend has it, some talented but unemployed architects encountered some enlightened industrial manufacturers in search of products, just as, in the background, mechanical and chemical industries sought applications for their many new innovations.
 Together the three parties established a collaborative formula based on the pooling of their technical knowledge, their dreams and their goals.”